ilbrigz/folio/content/projects/2019-06-01/index.md

 2. Start a course on wordpress.
 So at least I know the basics.
 3. Add netlifycms to this website.

-_This list will be altered and updated monthly.
+_This list will be altered and updated weekly.
 Wish me luck!_